garden-io/garden/docs/reference/action-types/Deploy/exec.md

   # Build action.
 If that Build has `buildAtSource: true` set, the command will be run from the source directory of
   # the Build action.
 If no `build` reference is set, the command is run from the source directory of this action.
   cleanupCommand:

+  # The maximum duration (in seconds) to wait for `deployCommand` to exit.
+Ignored if `persistent: false`.
+  timeout: 600

   # The maximum duration (in seconds) to wait for a for the `statusCommand` to return a zero exit code.
 Ignored if no
   # `statusCommand` is set.